carloslodelar/cardano-course/setting-up-a-local-cluster/create-a-second-stake-pool-before-we-move-to-babbage-era.md

 coverY: 0
 ---

-# Create a second stake pool before we move to Babbage era
+# Creating a second stake pool before moving to the Babbage era

-The decentralization parameter is removed in Babbage era (Vasil Hardfork).
-This means that our BFT nodes will not be able to continue producing blocks in Babbage.
-We will need at least one more stake pool:
+The decentralization parameter is removed in the Babbage era (Vasil hard fork).
+This means that current BFT nodes will not be able to continue producing blocks in Babbage.
+You will need at least one more stake pool:

 ```bash
 mkdir pool2
 ```

-Create keys and an address to send some funds to our second pool.
+Create keys and an address to send some funds to the second pool.

 The payment keys